NubeDev/bacnet-device/README.md

 directly, only BBMD nodes.
 By adding this to Metasys as a BBMD, the device you implement will appear as a single device in the subnet behind the BBMD.

-This BBMD functionality is actually provided by node-bacstack rather than this module.
+This BBMD functionality is actually provided by node-node-bacnet rather than this module.